o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-cpp.md

 ### Add a signal listener with a lambda handler

-Next, you will create a signal listener such that when the user clicks a button, an entity with the corresponding Shape component will spawn in your scene.
+Next, create a signal listener such that when the user clicks the button, an entity will be created in your scene and the corresponding Shape component will be added to that entity.

 In this example, the signal listener uses a lambda handler, so you can define the C++ function without defining a slot.